MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-configure.md

    > [!TIP]
    > If you stop the installation and script, you can restart it by running the command line again.
 Installation continues from where you left off.

-   When you start the script, it downloads container images from Docker, and creates necessary folders and files on the server.
+   When you start the script, it downloads container images from Microsoft Tunnel Gateway container images from the Intune service, and creates necessary folders and files on the server.

    During setup, the script will prompt you to complete several admin tasks.